BIG-SA/BASH-Intro-2018/notes/2_filters.md

 *There is literally no limit to how many commands we can chain together like this.*

 We can even do silly (but sometime useful) things like piping the output of a help page into `less` if we're on `git bash`, and don't have any `man` pages.
+Unfortunately, this won't work for OSX due to the weirdness of the different implementations of bash (BSD vs GNU).

 ```
 ls --help | less